AuthEceSoftEng/jira-topic-extractor/README.md

 ## Execution Instructions

 To execute the topic extraction, all properties in `properties.py` file must be set.
-After that, you can run 'python extract_topics.py' to perform the topicc generation.
-You can insert the extracted topics to the MongoDB instance by running `python add_topics_to_db.py`
+After that, you can run 'python extract_topics.py' to perform the topic generation.
+You can insert the extracted topics for all projects to the MongoDB instance by running `python add_topics_to_db.py`.

 ## Visualize Topics